-Knowing it would be fodder for the mill of opposition, Jesus claimed to be the Lord of the Sabbath.
+Knowing it would be grist for the mill of opposition, Jesus claimed to be the Lord of the Sabbath.

 It was about more than some hungry disciples; this claim was about staking out His rightful place as the Son of God.
 Jesus and the twelve passed through some grain fields on a Sabbath day.
 His men were hungry and the food was right there, so they each had a personal little harvest and ate some of the grain.
 The watching Pharisees saw their opportunity.